saifsandouka/crm/readme.md

 Every object should have it's own file that cotains the the data. all the files should sit under the same directory for example: `db/contacts.json`, `db/accounts.json`

-# TBD

-## Modules:

-Notes, Deals, Campaigns, Leads, Tasks, Cases, Events, Calls, Solutions, Products, Vendors, Price Books, Quotes, Sales Orders, Purchase Orders, Invoices, Custom, and Activities

-## Query params:

-•	include_child boolean, optional

-To include records from the child territories.
-Default is false.

-Possible values:true - include child territory records; false -does not include child territory records

-## Errors:
-•	NOT_SUPPORTED HTTP 403

-This API is supported only for admin users

-Resolution: Only admin users can fetch records from the Notes module.